tauri-apps/tauri-docs/docs/en/api/rust/tauri_api/dialog/fn.ask.md

     pub fn ask(message: impl AsRef<str>, title: impl AsRef<str>) -> DialogSelection

-Displays a dialog with a message and an optional title with a "yes" and a "no" button.
+Displays a dialog with a message and an optional title with a "yes" and a "no" button